 Some progressives accuse her of shielding the establishment.
 She hasn't backed any push to unseat House Minority Leader Hakeem Jeffries, which frustrates voices further left.
 Her willingness to work within party structures while maintaining outsider rhetoric creates a tension she seems comfortable with.

-This duality makes more sense through the Type 6 lens.
-Build alliances for security.
-Maintain the capacity to challenge when necessary.
-The alliances only work if the threat remains credible — and she keeps it credible.
+Through the Type 6 lens: build alliances for security, keep the capacity to challenge.
+The alliances only work if the threat stays credible.
+She keeps it credible.

 The 2024 Election: Reading the Room